Wednesday, 11 June 2014

 View of the obelisk from the east.
 (09.04.2009.)

-While exploring this monument, which is set in a very beautiful location, I discovered another piece of history.
-Sher Shah Suri is famous for many achievements, one of them is the GT road, which he constructed from Peshawar to Bengal.
-Here on the north western side of this obelisk, an original portion of this road can be seen.
-It is an amazing thing, because I don't think any portion of this road has survived in its original condition, anywhere else.
-It is also important because, we can study the method of road construction, almost five centuries ago.
+While exploring this monument, which is set in a stunning natural location, I came across another fascinating piece of history.
+Sher Shah Suri is renowned for many accomplishments, one of the most significant being the construction of the Grand Trunk Road, which he built from Peshawar to Bengal.
+Remarkably, on the northwestern side of the obelisk, an original section of this ancient road is still visible.

 Original portion of the GT road.
 (09.04.2009.)

-High standard of construction can be seen.
-Looks like roads built by Romans in Europe.
+A high standard of construction can be seen.
+Looks like roads built by the Romans in Europe.
 (09.04.2009.)

 Tariq Amir